Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

   When the player chooses "change ball color" option

-  Then the player is able to choose one from white, grey or silver.
+  Then the player is able to choose one from white, gray or silver.

 ### Scenario: Change ball velocity